xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Due to the round-robin nature of the library the application must be finished with the data in the oldest frame before the decimators need it again.
 This is the nature of real time audio processing.

+Note: timing verification can be checked by switching on ``DEBUG_MIC_ARRAY``.
+This will enable an assertion if the application of the decimators does not meet the real time requirements of the audio stream.

 FIR memory
 ----------